 Alternatively, during a big snow year with snow to the valley bottom, cross Barrier Lake and follow it’s outflow to the Barrier, a steep descent to Rubble Creek.
 Stay skier’s right and follow ramps to the valley below.
 Cross the creek and watch for a boot pack or use your GPS to make a short boot up to the 4k junction of the Garibaldi Lake trail.
 It is generally not advisable to continue skiing the creek to the car unless the snowpack is huge.
 The upper portion of the Barrier can be a serious descent with variable conditions from powder to ice and everything in between.
 Don’t fall… It is SW facing so turns to frozen thunder in the morning and slush in the afternoon.
 The creek has huge avi slopes on all side.
 From the Trailhead, ski as far down the road as possible and meet your car or hitch a ride from Hwy.
 99.

 Getting caught in a whiteout is always a possibility and could make travel extremely slow on the glacier.
 It is advisable to carry a tent for this reason.
 Many parties cross the Neve without roping up, some with ropes in their bags and some with no crevasse gear whatsoever.
 This is a decision that must be made by each member of the party.
 Crevasse hazard does exist, especially early in the season.
 I use a GPS whenever I do a traverse.
 Just a basic unit that lets you follow a track and record your progress will do.
-Maps and other fancy features are unnecessary.
-My Garmin 310XT does all this and is the size of a large watch.

 Clark Geomatics Garibaldi Park Map – This is the premier map for the area.
 A must have for the traverse.
 The accompanying iphone app is also extremely useful for navigation.